Dannydiara/events-app/README.md

 Thank you for exploring EventHive!
 Your feedback and contributions are welcome.
 Let's make event organizing effortless together!
 ```

-This version includes a structured overview, highlights key features, and emphasizes the technologies used, making it more appealing and informative for potential employers and collaborators.
+This updated version includes the addition of Shadcn to the technologies used, emphasizing the comprehensive nature of your project and its advanced capabilities.